 But no, every second spent sitting is not an hour off of your life

 But leading research does indicate that long periods of inactivity (i.e. sitting) increases your risk of developing heart disease, diabetes, cancer, and obesity.

 By not kicking their routine into a higher gear (through movement) and/or not investing in the right tech that supports the transition (good shoes, mat, and chair).
 Dwight is not alone here.

 Dwight was actually onto something with his secret crutch

 In all seriousness, the most important takeaway from this classic episode is that Dwight was actually onto something by installing a secret crutch-like support beneath his pant leg in order to provide some relief to his body while working upright.
 Being on your feet for hours without an adequate chair that gives the body support results in the kind of pain and fatigue he silently suffered while pretending to thrive with his new his standing life.

 Which is where the LeanRite comes into play.
 The LeanRite Elite standing desk chair is engineered by ergonomists and orthopedics specifically to make working at a standing desk comfortable.
 By design, it provides the very support and relief that Dwight craved — with gluteal and lumbar support lent through numerous positions sit-to-stand.

-If you are still confounded by the purpose of a standing desk chair, see the picture roll below for the product demonstrated.
-It’ll give you a sense for how the right chair is the critical counterpart to a standing desk, if your aim is to work standing up comfortably, for as long as you please.
+If you are still confounded by the purpose of a standing desk chair, see the picture roll below for the product demonstrated or check out our blog post: What IS a Standing Desk Chair?.
+Both will give you a sense for how the right chair is the critical counterpart to a standing desk, if your aim is to work standing up comfortably, for as long as you please.